-Consider the following two facts that have helped reshape U.S. households over the last 50 years:

-- 1. A smaller proportion of the adult population is now married compared with 50 years ago (fig. 1).
-In 1950, 82% of the female population was married (out of nonwidows between the ages of 18 and 64).
-By 2000 this had declined to 62%.
+Nezih Guner Department of Economics Universidad Carlos III de Madrid Calle Madrid, 126 28903 Getafe (Madrid) Spain E-mail: nguner@eco.uc3m.es ^{} Daron Acemoglu, Alvaro Aguirre, Kei Muraki, Claudia Olivetti and Juan Sanchez are thanked for helpful comments.
+Financial support from the Ministerio de Educacion y Ciencia (Spain) and the NSF is gratefully acknowledged.
+An abridged version of this paper, under the same title, will appear in the NBER Macroeconomics Annual 2008, 23, edited by Daron Acemoglu, Kenneth Rogoff and Michael Woodford, University of Chicago Press.
+1 Introduction Consider the following two facts that have helped reshape U.S. households over the last 50 years: - A smaller proportion of the adult population is now married compared with 50 years ago-Figure 1.1 Eighty-two percent of the female population in 1950 was married (out of non-widows between the ages of 18 and 64).
+By 2000 this had declined to 62 percent.
 Adults now spend a smaller fraction of their lives married.
-In 1950 females spent about 88% of their life married as compared with 60% in 1995.
-Underlying these facts are two factors: - a) Between 1950 and 1990, the divorce rate doubled from 11 to 23 divorces per 1,000 married women (between the ages of 18 and 64; see fig. 2). - b) At the same time, the marriage rate declined.
+In 1950 females spent about 88 percent of their life married as compared with 60 percent in 1995.
+Underlying these facts are two factors. - (a) Between 1950 and 1990, the divorce rate doubled from 11 to 23 divorces per 1,000 married women (between the ages of 18 to 64)-Figure 2. - (b) At the same time, the marriage rate declined.
 Exactly how much is somewhat sensitive to the particular age group used in the denominator for the calculations.
-In 1950 there were 211 marriages per 1,000 unmarried women as compared with just 82 in 2000 (again, out of nonwidows between the ages of 18 and 64). - 2.
-The amount of time allocated to market work by married households has increased markedly over the postwar period (see fig. 3).
-This is mainly due to a rise in labor force participation by married females.
-In particular: - a) In 1950 a married household in the 24-54-year-old age group spent working in the market 25.5 hours per week per person, compared with 31.3 hours per week in a single household.
-Thus, singles worked more in the market on average than married couples.
-At the time, only 23.7% of married women worked, compared with 78% of single ones.
+In 1950 there were 211 marriages per 1,000 unmarried women as compared with just 82 in 2000 (again, out of non-widows between the ages of 18 to 64). - The amount of time allocated to market work by married households has increased markedly over the postwar period-see Figure 3.
+This is mainly due to a rise in laborforce participation by married females.
+In particular, - (a) In 1950 a married household in the 24-to-54-year-old age group spent working in the market 25.5 hours per week per person.
+This compared with 31.3 hours per week in a single household.
+Thus, singles worked more in the market on average than did married couples.
+At the time, only 23.7 percent of married women worked, compared with 78 percent of single ones. $^{^1}$ Data sources, and issues regarding the facts and matching them with the model to be developed, are detailed in the Appendix.

-Fig. 1.
-Marriage, 1950-2000
+Figure 1: Marriage, 1950-2000.